From the program director

 The units in each year are described in detail under the menus at the left of this page.

-I look forward to your studies with us and hope you enjoy your association with the University, the faculty and the program in which you are enrolled, taking with you when you graduate a wealth of knowledge and experiences that will be helpful for the years to come.
+I look forward to your studies with us and hope you enjoy your association with the University, the school and the program in which you are enrolled, taking with you when you graduate a wealth of knowledge and experiences that will be helpful for the years to come.

 Good fortune in your studies.